Generalised second law beyond the semiclassical regime: Algebras outside fixed cuts

 This was exploited in~\cite{Faulkner:2024gst} to demonstrate a form of the generalised second law (GSL) that holds semiclassically.
 In particular, if one considers two cuts $\mathcal{S}(v),\,\mathcal{S}(v')$ and their exterior regions $\mathcal{N}(v),\,\mathcal{N}(v')$ at different times $v<v'$, one may construct the corresponding algebras

 One may compare the von Neumann entropies of these two algebras, for a given fixed state.
 Taking a semiclassical limit,~\cite{Faulkner:2024gst} showed (using the monotonicity of QFT relative entropy, and the gravitational constraints) that the von Neumann entropy of the latter algebra is greater than that of the former, in what is essentially a statement of the GSL.
+Here, we are comparing the entropies of two Type II factors.
+These entropies are only defined up to the addition of some state-independent constants, and the constants can be different for each algebra, which means that the \emph{relative} normalisation of the entropies is something that we must fix in order for this comparison to be meaningful.
+In~\cite{Faulkner:2024gst} this relative normalisation was fixed by requiring that the entropies of the two algebras are equal whenever the QFT is in the vacuum state $\ket{\Omega}$.\footnote{In any case, it is worth emphasising that the physical content of the entropy comparison is independent of this normalisation.
+Regardless of which normalisation is chosen, one always has the same fundamental inequality -- it is just that the various terms that appear in the inequality are labelled in different ways.
+After imposing a UV cutoff, one gets the same standard GSL, regardless of these choices of convention.
+We will comment on these points in more detail in Subsection~\ref{Subsection: normalisation ambiguities}.}